lbain/lucybain/source/blog/2015/04-23-js-amd-commonjs.md

 tags: js, interview-questions
 ---

-## What's the difference between AMD and CommonJS?
+## What’s the difference between AMD and CommonJS?

 **Disclaimer:** I'm only going to talk about how this impacts the browser.
-I will not talk about Node.js, although I know it's relevant to this discussion.
+I will not talk about Node.js, although I know it’s relevant to this discussion.
 I don't know enough about Node.js to cover it properly.
-Ok, let's get to it!
+Ok, let’s get to it!

-To start off, let's talk about their similarities.
+To start off, let’s talk about their similarities.

 *What problem are they trying to solve?*